Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

 9- This script deletes a directory in another directory.
 10- This script changes working directory to the previous one.
 11- This script prints files in the curent, parent of the current working directory and the boot directory.
+12- THis script prints the type of file a particular file is.